 WHAT IF I DON’T OFFICIALLY WORK IN THE JEWISH SOCIAL JUSTICE FIELD?

-You are welcome to apply just as you - the Jewish political education trainer, organizer, or spiritual leader that you are - and be a part of the network without any official organizational affiliation.
+You are welcome to apply just as you - the political education trainer, organizer, spiritual leader or cultural worker that you are - and be a part of the network without any official organizational affiliation.
 We know that extraordinary political education and organizing happens outside formal organizations, and we want you to bring your wisdom and connections into the network.

 WHAT ARE THE FINANCIAL COSTS OF JOINING TZEDEK LAB?

 Participation in the network is free.
 Attending the national and regional convenings is also free.
-We will be able to offer travel stipends to some participants for the national convening at the Highlander Center in Tennessee.
+We will be able to offer travel stipends on a needs basis.

 WHAT IS THE ALLIED MEDIA CONFERENCE?